rayan4444/ros_on_rpi_tutorial/README.md

 sudo apt update
 sudo apt upgrade
 ```
-> If you have poor internet connection or happen to be in China where some mirrors are really slow, the first upgrade may take some time (HAX office: 2-2.5h)
+> If you have poor internet connection or happen to be in China where some mirrors are really slow, the first upgrade may take some time (HAX office Ethernet: 2.5h)

 * Configure ubuntu repositories: You need to allow restricted, universe, and multiverse repositories.
 ```